MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

    :::image type="content" source="media/synapse-workspace-network-settings.png" alt-text="Azure Synapse workspace network settings":::
 1. Select **Save**.

-## Create Synapse Link for Dataverse with managed identity
+## Create Azure Synapse Link for Dataverse with managed identity

-When you create the link, Synapse Link for Dataverse gets details about the currently linked enterprise policy under the Dataverse environment then caches the identity client secret URL to connect to Azure Product. <!-- what is Azure Product?-->
+When you create the link, Azure Synapse Link for Dataverse gets details about the currently linked enterprise policy under the Dataverse environment then caches the identity client secret URL to connect to Azure Product. <!-- what is Azure Product?-->

 1. Sign into [Power Apps](make.powerapps.com) and select your environment.
 1. In your web browsers address bar, append `?athena.managedIdentity=true` to the web address that ends with **exporttodatalake**.